kau1992/vue-sails-example/README.md

 $ npm run test
 ```

+## Covered elements

+This project should cover as many features as possible.
+It should be used as an example for newbies and also serve as
+a reference book.
+These notable elements are covered.

+- Internationalization
+- Unit and functional tests
+- Dedicated mobile version
+- Socket.IO usage

 ## Essential components used

 The following components are used in this project.
 There a plenty more, though, check the `package.json` files.